lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 For Lambda handlers, option 1 is nearly always enough.

-Visually, the composition looks like a stack of nested boxes.
-The request travels down from the outermost layer to the terminal handler: first through the authentication middleware, then through the rate limiting middleware, and finally into the Lambda handler.
-The response travels back up in reverse order:
+Going back to that "stack of wrapped services" idea: it is much easier to picture once you draw it.
+Each layer is a box, and the box it wraps sits inside it.
+The request enters from the outside, falls through every box on the way down to the terminal handler at the bottom, and the response makes the trip back up in reverse:

 ![Diagram showing a request flowing through authentication and rate-limiting middleware before reaching a Rust Lambda handler, with the response returning through the same layered services.](./middleware-structure.png)